MONICA-Project/WristbandGwMqttEmulator/README.md

 - GOST_MQTT_PREFIX: the MQTT topic used by GOST (default value is "GOST/");
 - DEBUG: specify if you want more debug logging information (default value is false).

-The application is configured to have at most 4 different points or epicenters, called also stages, around which the locations of wristbands are gererated.
+The application is configured to have at most 4 different positions or epicenters, called also stages, around which the positions of wristbands are gererated accorging to a 2-D Gaussian distribution.
 If you want to use less stage you  just have to put 0 in the field "DISTR_STAGE_N".
 - STAGE_NAME_1: the name associated to the first epicenter/stage;
-- DISTR_STAGE_1: the probability of having a wristband in this stage;
+- DISTR_STAGE_1: the probability of having a wristband associated to this stage;
-- LAT_STAGE_1: the latitude of the first epicenter;
+- LAT_STAGE_1: the latitude of the first epicenter/stage;
-- LON_STAGE_1: the longitude of the first epicenter;
+- LON_STAGE_1: the longitude of the first epicenter/stage;
 - SIGMA_N_S_1: it is the variance along North-South of the Gaussian distribution (default value 400);
 - SIGMA_E_O_1: it is the variance along East-West of the Gaussian distribution (default value 400).